CodebitsDesign/typescript-mean-seed/README.md

 > $ git remote -v show
 > origin
 >  ...
-> $ git remote show origin>
+> $ git remote show origin
 >
-> // if change a new remote repository url:
+> // if change to a new remote repository url:
 > $ git remote set-url origin https://github.com/CodebitsDesign/typescript-mean-seed.git
 >
 > // if add a new remote repository url: